I7-Examples/Bronze/docs/source.txt

 	repeat with N running from 0 to length begin;
 		if windchimes are almost inaudible, no;
-		change loudness of windchimes to the loudness after the loudness of the windchimes;
+		now loudness of windchimes is the loudness after the loudness of the windchimes;
 	end repeat;
 	yes.